espressif/esp-idf/docs/en/api-guides/esp-wifi-mesh.rst

 ^^^^^^^^^^^^^^^

 .. warning::
-    Before the ESP-MESH network building process can begin, certain parts of the configuration must be uniform across each node in the network (see :cpp:type:`mesh_cfg_t`).
+    Before the ESP-WIFI-MESH network building process can begin, certain parts of the configuration must be uniform across each node in the network (see :cpp:type:`mesh_cfg_t`).
 Each node must be configured with **the same Mesh Network ID, router configuration, and softAP configuration**.

-An ESP-MESH network building process involves selecting a root node, then forming downstream connections layer by layer until all nodes have joined the network.
+An ESP-WIFI-MESH network building process involves selecting a root node, then forming downstream connections layer by layer until all nodes have joined the network.
 The exact layout of the network can be dependent on factors such as root node selection, parent node selection, and asynchronous power-on reset.
-However, the ESP-MESH network building process can be generalized into the following steps:
+However, the ESP-WIFI-MESH network building process can be generalized into the following steps:

 .. figure:: ../../_static/mesh-network-building.png
     :align: center
-    :alt: Diagram of ESP-MESH Network Building Process
+    :alt: Diagram of ESP-WIFI-MESH Network Building Process
     :figclass: align-center

-    ESP-MESH Network Building Process
+    ESP-WIFI-MESH Network Building Process

 1. Root Node Selection
 """"""""""""""""""""""